Application are invited for the 2021 Postdoctoral Fellowship Program

-Supported through the generosity of Roy and Diana Vagelos, the Vagelos Institute Postdoctoral Fellowship is awarded to outstanding future leaders in energy science.
+The Vagelos Institute for Energy Science and Technology at the University of Pennsylvania invites applications for the Vagelos Institute Postdoctoral Fellowship.
+Supported through the generosity of Roy and Diana Vagelos, the fellowship is awarded to outstanding future leaders in energy science.
 This highly competitive fellowship focuses on energy science with an emphasis on working collaboratively across labs.
-Fellows are co-advised by at least two faculty members of the Institute.
+Fellows must be co-advised by at least two faculty members of the Institute.
+Complete applications are due by December 11, 2020 and final decisions will be announced by late February 2021.

 Eligibility and Qualifications

 - Applicants must have completed all requirements for their doctorate by the fellowship start date, and no longer than three years before the application close date.
-Fellows will be expected to begin their appointment by no later than September 1 of the fellowship year.
+Fellows will be expected to begin their appointment by no later than September 1, 2021.

-- This program is intended to recruit outstanding new talent in energy science and technology to Penn, and is therefore limited to applicants who are not current Penn postdocs.
+- This program is intended to recruit outstanding new talent in energy science and technology to Penn and is therefore limited to applicants who are not current Penn postdocs by the application deadline.

 - Fellows will be eligible for support for up to two consecutive years.
 The initial appointment will be for one year, with second-year appointment contingent upon satisfactory performance and agreement by both the Fellow and their advisors.